-Drill Holes Along The Cut Line
+Step 3: Drill Holes Along The Cut Line

-Draw Cut Line Outside The Van
+Step 4: Trace Cut Line Outside The Van

 If you created your original cut line inside your van, like us, you’ll need to transfer that cut line to the outside of the van.

-Cut Along The Marker Line With A Jigsaw
+Step 6: Cut Along The Marker Line With A Jigsaw

 Tip: Press the jigsaw firmly against the van’s frame, keep the blade saw moving at maximum speed, and move the jigsaw slowly along your cut lines.

-Go slow, you can do it!
+Go slow; you can do it!

-Screw The Window In Your Van
+Step 8: Screw The Window In Your Van

 With the window firmly in place, we took a drill and screwed the window to the van’s sheet metal frame with the supplied screws.

-Admire Your Camper Van Window Installation Work
+Step 9: Admire Your Camper Van Window Installation Work

 Camper Van Window Installation Video